globaleaks/whistleblowing-software/documentation/gettingstarted/Glossary.rst

 Glossary
 ========
-This is a list of jargon used in *GlobaLeaks* software, defined in a way so as to be unambiguous and uniform across all references.
+This is a list of jargon used in GlobaLeaks, defined in a way so as to be unambiguous and uniform across all references.

 .. glossary::
    Administrator
        The user that has set up and is maintaining the platform.
 An Administrator does not have access to Whistleblowers’ reports.

-   Context
+   Channel
-       A topic covered by the whistleblowing project (ex. corruption).
-The Context is also the platform’s reporting channel; a platform with multiple Contexts would give whistleblowers the option to select the topic of their report, thus the reporting channel.
+       The reporting channel intended as a container for reports.
+Channels can be configured in terms of questionnaire, recipients and policies.
+They are typically used to organize the reporting procedure.

    Notification
        An email sent to notify a recipient of a new report, or an update of an existing report.